hiteule/esp-livingcolors/README.md

 If the procedure fails, the LED will flash slowly (every 1 second).
 Repeat the learning procedure.
 If the LED is off, the procedure was successful and the remote control address has been extracted and registered.
 You can now use it :)

-### Colors rotating mode
+### Color cycle mode

-To activate the colors rotating mode (seen when holding ON remote key), you have to turn on the LivingColors with the white color.
+To activate the color cycle mode (seen when holding ON remote key), you have to turn on the related light effect on HomeAssistant.

 ## FAQ